Musings upon fine points in scrolling documents and positioning the insertion point.

 There are three distinct techniques for scrolling using the mouse and scroll bars.

-Many users waste time and effort using the techniques inappropriately.
+Don't waste time and energy by using the techniques inappropriately.

 Clicking empty space in the scroll bar works well for mid-range moves - scrolling one screenful at a time.